Abdul Rasheed – His chance for justice was destroyed

 On March 1, 2021, NCCAI filed a motion on Abdul’s behalf asking for all of his convictions to be vacated.
 In light of the illegal destruction of the ski mask, the Durham District Attorney’s Office agreed to vacate the convictions relating to the robbery where the ski mask was collected and reduce the sentences for the other convictions to time served.

 Although Abdul continues to maintain his complete innocence, he agreed to accept the State’s offer allowing him to come home immediately.
-On November 3, 2021, Judge Orlando Hudson granted the Consent Motion for Appropriate Relief, and five days later, after over 21 years in prison, Abdul was officially released as a free man.
+On November 3, 2021, Judge Orlando Hudson granted the Consent Motion for Appropriate Relief, and five days later, after over 21 years in prison, Abdul was officially released.